Query And First Chapter Of JAGUAR

 “It had better not.
 Now what have you done so far this morning?”

 A surge of panic flew through George’s body as he pictured the pitch fork entering the side of the male jaguar.
-How could he cover up that injury?
+How can I cover up that injury?
 Hopefully the wound was only superficial and the jaguar was okay.
-Aurelius had attacked George’s pitch fork as he had tried to put the jaguars’ food through the hatch yesterday evening.
-George had panicked and speared Aurelius.
+His mind went back to the previous evening when the male jaguar had attacked his pitch fork when he was putting the jaguars’ food through the hatch.
+He’d panicked and speared Aurelius.
 He prayed he hadn’t done any permanent damage to the cat.
 Damn, I haven’t checked the jaguars yet, and I’ve got to get to those cats before the boss sees the male.

 “I’ve done all the way round to the Florida Panther, sir,” George’s eyes slid away from Edward’s glare.
 Heat climbed in his face.